Adrenoleukodystrophy: Gene therapy

+Elivaldogene autotemcel is pending authorization by the European Commission as of May 2021.
+While this treatment is effective with 90% of patients being free of major functional disabilities after treatment, it costs $3.0 million per treatment and it comes with several adverse effects including mucositis and alopecia.
+There are also reports of hematologic cancer development in patients receiving this gene therapy, including myelodysplastic syndrome and acute myeloid leukemia.

+Drugs

+The anti-diabetic medication pioglitazone was shown in a mouse model of ALD to be effective at treating the metabolic effects of ALD, including metabolic failure and increased oxidative stress.
+Pioglitazone was also shown to prevent axonal degeneration and increase mitochondria levels, as well as stop the progression of locomotor decline in ALD model mice.
+Subsequently, the drug leriglitazone has been developed by Minoryx Therapeutics as a more brain penetrant metabolite of pioglitazone.
+Currently, leriglitazone is in phase 2/3 clinical trials for adult and childhood cALD in the USA and the EU, and has completed a clinical trial for AMN.

 Adrenal insufficiency

 Treatment of the adrenal insufficiency that can accompany any of the common male phenotypes of ALD does not resolve any of the neurological symptoms.
 Hormone replacement is standard for ALD patients demonstrating adrenal insufficiency.
 Adrenal insufficiency does not resolve with successful transplant; most patients still require hormone replacement.

 Epidemiology

 ALD has not been shown to have an increased incidence in any specific country or ethnic group.
 In the United States, the incidence of affected males is estimated at 1:21,000.
 Overall incidence of hemizygous males and carrier females is estimated at 1:16,800.
 The reported incidence in France is estimated at 1:22,000.

 Asymptomology

 There are documented asymptomatic males who present no ALD symptoms well into their 60s and 70s.
 It's not understood how they can have an ABCD1 gene variant and possess elevated VLCFAs and not exhibit either Cerebral ALD, Adrenal Insufficiency, or Adrenomyeloneuropathy symptoms.
 Daughters of asymptomatic males become obligate carriers, who may themselves be asymptomatic and who can pass the variant onto their children, which then silently perpetuates ALD.
 Sons of asymptomatic males only receive their father's Y chromosome and therefore can't inherit ALD.